s-yadav/contextMenu.js/README.md

     <td>To manually close context menu.</td>
   </tr>
 </table>
 Popup method is default when selector type is selector string , jquery object, DOM object.
-Menu method is default when selector type is JSON object.
+Menu method is default when selector type is structure object.
 <h3 id="menuParameterDoc">Context menu parameters</h3>
 Context menu accept three parameters.</p>
 <pre><code>$('.trigger).contextMenu(method,selector,options)</code></pre>
 <strong>1. method</strong> tells what operation to trigger .
-By default it is popup if selector is string type (selector notation) and menu if&nbsp;selector is json object.<br>
+By default it is popup if selector is string type (selector notation) and menu if&nbsp;selector is structure object.<br>
-<strong>2. selector</strong> can be document object , jQuery object ,selector string or JSON object.<br />
+<strong>2. selector</strong> can be document object , jQuery object ,selector string or structure object.<br />
 <strong>3. option</strong>, there are different options to change the behaviour of context menu.
 This parameter is optional where all options contain some default value.
     .
 <h3 id="inputFormatDoc">Input format </h3>
 If defined in menu mode you can provide input in two way.<br>
 1. By passing selector of ul list.<br>
-2. By passing a JSON containg menu defination.<br>
+2. By passing a array of objects containg menu defination.<br>
 <br>
 <strong>1.
 UL List format</strong><br>
 <pre><code>